 Arbitrage Fund is an equity oriented hybrid mutual fund.
 It takes benefit by exploiting the price difference between the stock cash segment and future derivatives market.
 The mechanism is a bit complex.
 We will understand them in the later part of this article.

-In these funds, more than 65% of the investment portfolio comprises of equity, hence it is treated as equity oriented funds.
+In these funds, more than 65% of the investment portfolio comprises of equity, hence it is treated as equity-oriented funds.
 But the interesting fact is they deliver risk-free returns to their investors.
-This way it gives the best of both the worlds- favourable tax benefits of equity funds and risk-free returns of debt funds.
+This way it gives the best of both the worlds- favorable tax benefits of equity funds and risk-free returns of debt funds.

 Arbitrage Trading – The Basis of Arbitrage Fund

 If you want to invest in arbitrage funds, this is crucial.
 Because without understanding its complete investment mechanism you will be nowhere to understand the benefits of it.
 They are unique from other funds in terms of the investment process and profit generation.
 Rather than buying stocks and then selling them at a higher price to gain profit, it works differently.
 Here, the fund manager buys some stock of a company in the cash segment and simultaneously sells futures of the same company in the derivatives market, if futures are trading at a reasonable premium.
 This is called Arbitrage Trading.

 Let’s understand the arbitrage trading with an example:

 Fund A buys 100 XYZ Stocks at the start of August for Rs.
 500 each (cash segment) and sells XYZ August Futures at Rs.
 520 each (derivatives market).
 Now on the expiry of the Futures, either of the two situations will arise.
 The stock price in cash segment may go up or go down.